anu1507/OLD-AGE-FREE-BUS/README.md

 # OLD-AGE-FREE-BUS
-Old age free bus is nothing but a your must be above 50 age,and you have aadhaarcard, so you can check the seat in bus
+Old age free bus is nothing but a your must be above 50 years old,and you have aadhaarcard, so you can check the seat in bus